irving street sign in the inner sunset neighborhood of san francisco

 Where to Eat on Irving Street, San Francisco: An Inner Sunset Dining Guide

-Dining is San Francisco’s favorite pastime, and Irving Street in the Inner Sunset neighborhood is one of the city’s most reliable places to eat well, with standout noodle shops, bakeries, cafés, bars, and casual take-away spots.
+Eating is San Francisco’s favorite pastime, and Irving Street in the Inner Sunset neighborhood is one of the city’s most reliably diverse areas to do it well.

-Unlike boutique-heavy Sacramento Street and the vintage shops and bookstores of Haight Street, Irving Street and intersecting 9th Avenue are dining-heavy —where San Franciscans meet for brunch with friends, grab dinner after an outdoor concert in Golden Gate Park, or pick up picnic supplies before heading on a hike.
+Unlike boutique-heavy Sacramento Street and the vintage shops of Haight Street, Irving Street and intersecting 9th Avenue are where San Franciscans meet at the table.

-Here, it’s less about shopping bags and tourist sites and more about showing up hungry to one of San Francisco’s diverse and dynamic neighborhoods.
-Nearly every block seems to have something good simmering, baking, or crisping up behind the front door, so it’s a good idea to make time to wander around.
+On Irving Street, it’s less about shopping bags and more about showing up hungry to one of San Francisco’s diverse and dynamic neighborhoods.

-📍 Some links in this guide are affiliate links, which means I may earn a small commission if you book through them—at no extra cost to you.
-I only recommend experiences and resources I genuinely think will enhance your visit to San Francisco.
+📍 Disclosure: this includes affiliate links, which means I may earn a small commission if you book through them—at no extra cost to you.
 Thank you for helping me do what I love.

 Where Is Irving Street

 Walk, bike, bus, or take a Waymo to the intersection of Irving Street and 9th Avenue just south of Golden Gate Park.
-You’ll be in the thick of it all.
+You’ll be in the thick of it all and can explore the neighborhood easily from there.

-The most ‘edible’ stretch of Irving Street is roughly from 5th Avenue to 12th Avenue, but the surrounding side streets and Irving Street further afield are home to more hidden gems and restaurants.
+The most ‘edible’ stretch of Irving Street is roughly between 5th Avenue and 12th Avenue, but the surrounding side streets and Irving Street further afield are home to more hidden gems and restaurants.

 This post would be way too long if I named them all, so you’ll just have to come back a few times to taste all the flavors of the Inner Sunset.